beaconcrm/beacon-weather-app/README.md

 ## Task

 Your task today is to build a "weather card" to show what the weather is like where a contact lives.
+This should include the "category" (e.g. rain), but ideally will also include other things (e.g. temperature).

-On the right hand side, we've started building it already.
+On the right hand side of the sample app, we've started building it already.
 Currently, all it does is show a loading spinner.

 __We'd like you to finish it off.__ You will need to: